CloudEngineHub/Morpheus-Hardware/README.md

 ## Silicon Face
 To optimize expression accuracy and realism, especially in tendon-driven regions, we carefully tested silicone materials.
 We used A00-30 silicone, known for its skin-like softness, and adopted a 3D-printed mold solution for efficient iteration.
 The silicone was mixed (1:1 ratio), degassed in a vacuum chamber (-0.1 MPa, 5-10 min), poured into the mold, and cured at 25°C for 4-8 hours, followed by a 24-hour resting period to enhance performance.
 Material tension was adjusted by thickness (2mm, 2.5mm, 4mm, 5mm), with the eye area thinned to 2mm to prevent localized buildup at the eyelid.
-For tendon-driven sections, xperiments determined that 4mm skin provided the best balance between visibility and actuation capability.
+For tendon-driven sections, experiments determined that 4mm skin provided the best balance between visibility and actuation capability.

 <img src="media/silicon_face.png" alt="teaser_1" height="400"/>